-9.2.1.1\ The water level in tanks equipped with supervised water level alarms that are connected to a constantly attended location shall be inspected quarterly.

-9.2.1.2 The water level in tanks not equipped with supervised water level alarms connected to a constantly attended location shall be inspected monthly.
+- 9.2.1.1\ The water level in tanks equipped with supervised water level alarms that are supervised in accordance with NFPA 72 shall be inspected quarterly. - 9.2.1.2 The water level in tanks not equipped with supervised water level alarms connected to a constantly attended location shall be inspected monthly.